King County approves free transit for youths

 “We’ve had great debates about fare evasion for youth,” said Councilmember Dave Upthegrove.
 “All those debates and all that hassle goes away because young people can now ride transit whenever they need to beginning this fall at no cost.”

 The state’s deadline for adopting free youth fares is Oct.
 1, but Constantine said he wanted the policy to start near the beginning of the school year.
-The major logistical hurdle is how to supply every person under 19 with an ORCA card so they can tap on and off of local transit.
+The major logistical hurdle is how to supply every person under 19 with an ORCA card so they can tap on and off local transit.
 Metro has an existing relationship with Seattle Public Schools, but must expand those efforts to young people not in Seattle.

 General manger of King County Metro, Terry White, said the agency will launch a “wave of advertising” to get more cards into the hands of the roughly 300,000 newly eligible young people.
 In the meantime, youths can use identification from their school while boarding.
 If a young person lacks an ID, they will still be allowed to ride for free.